-Flying on the other side of the world for the Golden Pin Design Award: see our 8+3 favorite from Taiwan
+Golden Pin Design Award 2019: see our 8+3 favorite projects from Taiwan

 Considering the historical and ever-growing relevance of Asia in the world of architecture and design, we were delighted to attend the Golden Pin Design Awards 2019

-In Taipei, capital of Taiwan, the best-established international award specially created for the Chinese-speaking citizens of the world: the Golden Pin Design Award.
+I am in Taipei, capital of Taiwan, to visit the latest edition of the best-established international award specially created for the Chinese-speaking citizens of the world: the Golden Pin Design Award 2019.

 22 hours of flights and layovers to wake up in Taipei city, 7 hours ahead of our office in Milan, to attend a magnificent ceremony to celebrate the winners of a local-born-yet-globally-oriented prestigious recognition of design promoted by Taiwan Design Center and organized by the Industrial Development Bureau, Ministry of Economic Affairs.